Please enable JavaScript to ensure auto alt text generation works properly

 • Are we testing our tech experience across devices and internet speeds?

-• Are we giving applicants a chance to show who they are, not just answer scripted questions?
+• Are we giving applicants a chance to show who they are—through their responses, their approach to situations, and their work preferences?

-Done right, video interviews reduce manual work without dehumanizing the process.
-And they offer small HR teams the kind of reach, speed, and structure that used to be reserved for Fortune 500s.
+Done right, AI-assisted screening reduces manual work without dehumanizing the process.
+And they offer growing companies the kind of reach, speed, and structure that used to require enterprise-scale resources.

 The wrap on our video interview statistics